Xeogin/HL2DM-Enhancements-Pack/README.md

 ## “Can using this get me banned?”

-Simply put: No, though as with nearly everything in life, there’s a caveat to that.
+Simply put: **No**, though as with nearly everything in life, there’s a caveat to that.

 These are standard overrides that use the game’s built-in engine commands.
-They do not modify memory or executables and are **100% VAC safe.**

-This project is designed to respect server authority and is fully compatible with all `sv_pure` settings and whitelist configurations.
+They do not modify memory or executables and are **100% VAC safe.** This project is designed to respect server authority and is fully compatible with all `sv_pure` settings and whitelist configurations.
 If a server host configures them to disallow any of the files modified via these packs, the game will use its stock files instead.

-Some server-side anti-cheat plugins, such as LILAC, may be sensitive to specific setting changes made by these packs.
+**However**, some server-side anti-cheat plugins, such as LILAC, may be sensitive to specific setting changes made by these packs.
 For instance, since version **26.1.17**, a previously introduced change to the `host_limitlocal` setting was removed because it triggered a ban from servers running **LILAC 1.7.9** and later.

 ---